sparvu/data-recorders/README.md

 # Overview

-A simple and efficient set of data recorders and transport utilities for multi-industry: ICT, weather and environment, industrial IoT and preventive healthcare, designed to record top essential performance metrics, save raw data and send it for further analysis.
+A simple and efficient set of data recorders and transport utilities for different industries: ICT enterprise, weather and environment, industrial IoT, designed to record top essential performance metrics, save original raw data and send it for data visualization and analysis.

 * [Design](docs/design.md)
 * [Features](docs/features.md)